ericatsydney/ericatsydney.github.io/_posts/2017-09-20-aws-training.markdown

 categories: Geek
 ---

-Cloud Concept
+Cloud Computing Concept includes:
 - on demand
 - IT
-- access on line
+- access online
 - pay as you go

-- low cost
-- elastic
-- flexible
-- secure
+Using cloud computing has the benefits as low cost, elastic, flexible, secured.

+Here's a table to categorize the AWS product by 5 Pilars

 Regions